williamskyfurs/astrocosmos-craftyard/README.md

 > - Void Power Mod [link here](https://github.com/dfdyz/VoidPowerMod)
 > - Create: Steel Armor Blocks [link here](https://www.curseforge.com/minecraft/mc-mods/steel-armor-blocks)

+# Tutorials

+Tutorials in text located in the README.md file in the /craftyard folder of the repository, be sure to read them carefully.
+Video tutorials is scattered in YouTube, ill link the best of them in the text!

 # LICENSE

 Astrocosmos (the universe) is licensed under CC-BY-NC-SA 4.0 Universal.
 But **Astrocosmos Craftyard and Modpack is licensed under CC0 1.0 Universal**.